junxit/us-congress-bills-116/metadata.md

 - Sen. Cornyn, John [R-TX] (C001056)
 - Sen. Menendez, Robert [D-NJ] (M000639)

+## Committees (3)

+- House — Judiciary Committee
+- House — Energy and Commerce Committee
+- House — Ways and Means Committee

 ## Actions

 - 2020-01-16 — Introduced in Senate
 - 2020-01-16 — Introduced in the Senate, read twice, considered, read the third time, and passed without amendment by Unanimous Consent. (consideration: CR S261-262; text: CR S261-262)
 - 2020-01-16 — Message on Senate action sent to the House.
 - 2020-01-16 — Passed/agreed to in Senate: Introduced in the Senate, read twice, considered, read the third time, and passed without amendment by Unanimous Consent.
+- 2020-01-17 — Received in the House.
+- 2020-01-17 — Referred to the Committee on Energy and Commerce, and in addition to the Committees on the Judiciary, and Ways and Means, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
+- 2020-01-17 — Referred to the Committee on Energy and Commerce, and in addition to the Committees on the Judiciary, and Ways and Means, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
+- 2020-01-17 — Referred to the Committee on Energy and Commerce, and in addition to the Committees on the Judiciary, and Ways and Means, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.